mezzolite/react-crud-frontend/README.md

 ## Instructions to Complete Dog Adoption Central ##

+*Do not view hidden code / answers to questions until you have attempted to complete the corresponding step(s).*

 **PART I**

 1. Refactor App.js from a functional to a class component, then initialize state in the App.js component.

-2. Fetch data from `https://dogs-backend.herokuapp.com/dogs` put returned data in state.
+2. Fetch data from `https://dogs-backend.herokuapp.com/dogs` and put returned data in state.

-*Do not view hidden code until you have completed the corresponding step(s).*

 <details>
 <summary>SHOW CODE</summary>